 12 Cr.

-Fall 2022 | Experiential study of the climate for innovation and determinants of entrepreneurial success.
-Students work in teams of four with the top management of a company to address a real-world business challenge, gaining insight as to how companies build, run, and scale a new enterprise.
-Focuses primarily on start-ups operating in emerging markets.
-Restricted to graduate students. *Student's must petition, must be a sustainability-related project.
+Fall 2024 | Experiential study of the climate for innovation and determinants of entrepreneurial success.
+Students work in teams of four with the top management of a company to address real-world business challenges.
+Students gain insight as to how companies build, run, and scale a new enterprise.
+Focuses primarily on scale-ups operating in emerging markets.
+Restricted to MBA students; all other graduate students by permission of instructor only. *Project must be related to sustainability to be counted as an elective for the certificate.

 Faculty: Johnson